 Health insurance policies also come with waiting periods.
 Specific diseases/ailments and pre-existing diseases usually come with a waiting period that's anywhere between 1 and 6 years.
 It is always advisable to purchase a policy with a minimum waiting period.

 4. Inclusions and Exclusions

 A good rule that's applicable to any insurance cover that you purchase, be it life, health, or car insurance, is to carefully consider the inclusion and exclusion criteria of the insurer.
 You will find that different insurers have a slightly different inclusion and exclusion criteria.
 In the case of health insurance, if you require coverage for certain specific ailments that are not covered by your policy, you could end up spending a great deal of money on your treatment despite having insurance.

 Insurance firms usually partner with certain hospitals called network hospitals, which provide policyholders additional benefits like cashless hospitalisation facility.
 It is vital that you check just how large an insurer's network is before purchasing a policy from them.
 If a number of hospitals fall under an insurer's network, you are sure to find it easy to locate and seek admission into a network hospital, even in case of emergencies.

 The benefits of purchasing a health insurance policy are numerous.
-By taking care of your expenses during medical emergencies, a health insurance cover can help you focus on the one that you should - your recovery.
+By taking care of your expenses during medical emergencies, a health insurance cover can help you focus on the one that you should - your recovery, for more click here.
 Ensure that you look around and compare health insurance policies to find one that offers you a cover as per your requirements, at an affordable rate.